wearelucid/celia-analytical-engine-web/README.md

 #### How the flickity slider is built

-the flickity slider is a easy to use slider option which helps you saving time in project on building a slider multiple of thoose options are avaible without even downloading an extern html, css or js file. you can have many diffrent variants of the flickity slider (a few examples freescroll, wraparound, fullscreen, autoplay etc.) to set these settings the only thing you need to do is to write in your js file var flickityOptionen = {} and write the things you need in the clings.
+the flickity slider is a easy to use slider option which helps you saving time in project on building a slider or wasting time on incomplete attemps of building one. multiple of thoose options are avaible without even downloading an extern html, css or js file. you can have many diffrent variants of the flickity slider (a few examples freescroll, wraparound, fullscreen, autoplay etc.) everything you need to do is write: var flickityOptionen = {} and write the things you need in the clings.

 ## things you should use: